Venice in Two Days

 Taking the Fondamenta della Misericordia street, you can leave the rush behind and walk southward without worrying about the destination, simply enjoying the magic that surrounds the city of Venice, with its fairytale houses surrounded by small canals.

-Walking through the city you'll probably reach St. Mark's Square again, where you can have a drink on the terrace of one of the most famous places like Café Florian or Café Quadri to enjoy its cozy atmosphere without missing the beautiful views of the square.
+Walking through the city you'll probably reach St. Mark's Square again, where you can have a drink on the terrace of one of the most famous places like Café Florian or Café Quadri to enjoy its cosy atmosphere without missing the beautiful views of the square.

 After a coffee, you can go back to the Grand Canal to take a gondola and enjoy a romantic walk at sunset.